uber-archive/pyflame/README.md

 process.
 Typically this means that you'll need to invoke `pyflame` as root, or as the same user as the process you're trying to profile.
 If you have errors running it as the correct user then you probably have `ptrace_scope` set to a value that's too restrictive.

-For instance, Debian Jessie ships with a default restrictive `ptrace_scope`.
+Debian Jessie ships with a default restrictive `ptrace_scope`.
 This will also manifest by being unable to use `gdb -p` as an unprivileged user by default.

 To see the current value: